ShruthiKini0103/liferay-service-configuration/mysql-configuration/possible-errors.md

 Class.forName("com.mysql.cj.jdbc.Driver");

-To summarise it depends on the mysql version you are using for the setup.
+To summarise driver class depends on the MySql version you have used for this setup.

 2. You haven't removed the cache before restarting the Liferay bundle specified in the step 10101010101010101010.